2026 Allulose Review: What It Is and How To Use It Right

 Does the body digest allulose?

-After reviewing the totality of the scientific eveidence, here's what FDA concluded about how the body handles allulose:
+After reviewing the totality of the scientific evidence, here's what FDA concluded about how the body handles allulose:

-• Gas Production and Flatulence from Allulose: Allulose may be fermented and result in the production of gases and short-chain fatty acids (SCFA); SCFAs are absorbed and contribute energy.
+Gas production and flatulence from allulose: Allulose may be fermented and result in the production of gases and short-chain fatty acids (SCFA).
+SCFAs such as acetate, propionate, and butyrate are absorbed and contribute energy.

 How Much Allulose Is Too Much?